appdev4590/Kivymd/Home.md

 * [Creator Kivy Project](https://github.com/HeaTTheatR/CreatorKivyProject) - Wizard for creating a new project for applications written using the Kivy framework
 * [Expense Tracker](https://github.com/adityabhawsingka/ExpenseTracker) - Android app for maintaining a list of expenses done over several days, months and years.
+* [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets) - This application allows you to access some of native android options on your MIUI installed device which is been hidden by the manufacturer.

 Documentation